rust-lang/book/nostarch/chapter09.md

 Next, we implement a method named `value` that borrows `self`, doesn’t have any other parameters, and returns an `i32`.
-This kind of method is sometimes called a *getter*, because its purpose is to get some data from its fields and return it.
+This kind of method is sometimes called a *getter* because its purpose is to get some data from its fields and return it.
 This public method is necessary because the `value` field of the `Guess` struct is private.
 It’s important that the `value` field be private so code using the `Guess` struct is not allowed to set `value` directly: code outside